k00l-beanz/k00l-beanz/README.md

 - 🔭 I’m currently working on: Enhancing my software analysis skills through Fuzzing with AFL++ and Variant Analysis with CodeQL.
 - 🌱 I’m currently learning on: [pwn.college](https://pwn.college/), a great platform for learning security research. 🐐
-- ⚡ Fun fact: The fox in "Firefox" is actually a red pandas

 ### Certifications